|Date:||Tuesday, Dec. 24, 2019|

 The race is held rain or shine.
 Strollers are allowed in the 5K, 10K, and 15K.

 |Volunteers are needed to help with race day registrations, runner |

 Everyone who helps out gets a free future race!

 - 10K – $45.00

 Active military receive a 15% discount.
 Entry fees are non-refundable unless the event is cancelled.
-Pre-registered runners may purchase a T-shirt for an additional $20.00 if they register by Monday, December 9, 2019.
+Pre-registered runners may purchase a T-shirt for an additional $25.00 if they register at least two weeks before the event.

 Print a PDF form and mail to us.

 - Register at Race

 Race day registration is available beginning at 7:30 AM.
 Please add $10.00 to the above fees.